peterhcharlton/bsp-book/content/case-studies.md

 ### Sharing experiences

 We will ask groups to share their experiences towards the end of the session.
+You might report back on your experience of:
+- Considering potential use cases,
+- Developing and testing a data analysis algorithm, and
+- Designing algorithm assessment methodology.